 While it’s true that today’s sophisticated reports can measure the entirety of a recipient’s experience, from the moment of “first touch” through their chain of response and ultimate fulfillment of your campaign objectives, the fact is that all data is not created equal.
 This begs the question: Which data to overlook and which data to look over?
 Yes, a determination must be made on just where to focus attention.

 Rather than going through a lengthy list of the various metrics that are available, let’s look at the key three, a trio of crucial email marketing measurements that can “move the needle” for your business.

-1. List growth: While your email members list size can matter, net growth rates matters more.
+1. List growth: While your email contacts list size can matter, net growth rates matters more.
 If your member list is not growing, it’s and indication that you’re neither doing a good job of promoting the existence of your email communication, nor establishing its value, or, at least, gathering new names from among your various centers of influence.
 You need to decide where the opportunities exist for more promotional exposure.
 This can range from verbiage on business cards or other collateral materials, to your website, networking and publicity, or alliances that clearly detail the value of subscribing to your free email marketing newsletter.

 Check your subscriber count after each mailing.
 It may be easy to merely throw addresses onto your mailing list from any source you can find, but it’s much harder to keep those subscribers, as compared to those who consented to be included.
 Remember: quality counts, and net list growth is that growth that results after subscribers have had at least one chance to opt out.